- Published on

 What unsettles me is not the capability of the machines themselves, but the collective sleepwalking that surrounds their arrival.
 We are accelerating down a highway at night, hands resting lightly on the wheel, trusting that the road ahead resembles the one behind us.
 By the time the scenery changes, it may already be too late to slow down.

 We are approaching a moment where expertise itself becomes cheap, where cognition is no longer a moat, and where the stories we tell ourselves about work, merit, and security stop matching physical reality.
 When that happens, credentials lose gravity.
 Careers lose narrative coherence.
-And entire lives, organized around the promise of stable employment, begin to drift.
+And entire lives, organized around the premise of stable employment, begin to drift.

-This blog is not a prediction and it is not a warning issued from on high.
+This post is not a prediction and it is not a warning issued from on high.
 It is an attempt to think clearly while the ground is moving – to understand what happens to people, to meaning, and to freedom when jobs cease to be the organizing principle of society.

 If we are going to lose work as we know it, we should at least be honest about what replaces it.